To learn more about Gray check the sections below. Use the tabs to quickly switch to the kind of information you're looking for.

 A speed-based alternative for DPS characters to use instead of the mostly pure damage setups offered by Striker shells.
 Deals a large hit of damage, grants a 25% gauge boost, and offers the wearer the [SPD+] boost with 100% uptime on use.
 The downside of using this shell on DPS is that the matrixes are mostly support-focused, leading to suboptimal 12/8/6 set-ups or causing you to break sets and run 12P Swiftrush and an 8P set of your choice.
 Despite this downside, it can still be some characters’ top option.
 As with all speed-based sets on DPS, in teams that have gauge boosts for the DPS, it will lose value.
 Also, loses most of its value when used in teams that already have a team member granting the [SPD+] buff with good uptime.

-This shell offers Gray significantly faster cycling and a fantastic extra multiplier to his otherwise low multiplier rotation.
-Thanks to Gray's action advance, he'll be gaining the 25% advance and damage of this shell every 2 "turns" instead of 3, making this Shell better on him than many others.
+This Shell offers Gray significantly faster cycle and a fantastic extra multiplier to his otherwise low multiplier rotation.
+Thanks to Gray's Action Advance he'll be gaining the 25% Advance and damage of this Shell every 2 turns instead of 3 making this Shell better on him than many others.

 Best Module Sets: